nisharas/kubepulse/README.md

 **KubeCuro** is a high-performance, production-grade CLI tool designed to eliminate the "silent killers" of Kubernetes deployments.
 While standard linters merely validate YAML syntax, KubeCuro performs a deep-tissue scan to ensure your infrastructure is **Syntactically Healthy**, **Logically Connected**, and **API Future-Proof**.

+**KubeCuro** isn't just another linter; it's a "Kubernetes Sanitizer."
+While most tools focus on schema validation, KubeCuro focuses on the functional integrity of your entire manifest suite.
+It bridges the gap between writing YAML and successfully running it.

 ---

 ## 📄 Project Metadata